 - Sakuya wa utattari odottari shita;

 - I sang and danced last night.
-(I did things like sing, dance, etc.)
+(I did things like singing, dancing, etc.)

-One of the differences of -tari is that the order of the verb does not matter.
+One of the differences with -tari is that the order of the verb does not matter.

 - Tabetari netari suru;

-Another effect that the -tari form does is that it indicates that something is done regularly, it indicates that these actions are generally repeated.
+Another effect that the -tari form does is that it indicates that something is done regularly, this indicates that these actions are usually repeated.

 Ask questions with -tari

 You can also use ~たり(tari) to ask someone if they usually do something.
 In this case, normally, only one ~ tari is used.
 Example: